CloudReactor/cloudreactor-procwrapper/README.md

 Standalone executables built by [PyInstaller](https://www.pyinstaller.org/) for 64-bit Linux and Windows are available, located in `bin/pyinstaller`.
 These executables bundle
 python so you don't need to have python installed on your machine.
-They also bundle all optional library dependencies so you can fetch secrets from AWS Secrets Manager and extract them with jsonpath-ng, for example.
+They also bundle all optional extras so you can fetch secrets from AWS Secrets Manager and extract them with jsonpath-ng, for example.

 #### RHEL or derivatives